 - Reinvigorating Human Capital

 - Minimum Government and Maximum Governance

-Being the first budget of the decade after a challenging pandemic, it has diversified growth-centric propositions in varied sectors of the economy.
+Being the first budget of the decade after a challenging pandemic compared to budget 2020, it has diversified growth-centric propositions in varied sectors of the economy.

 We at InCorp have curated a guide on the Union Budget 2021 briefly covering its detailed aspects, projections, characteristics along with our analysis on the same.